 A few things that I learned:

-- There are treasures in your basement, for charitable organizations:
+- There are treasures in your basement for charitable organizations:

-- Shelves can be useful for storage, as long as it is for storage and not clutter.
+- Shelves can be helpful for storage, as long as it is for storage and not clutter.
 We shall see what comes of these shelves, but they need to be attached to the wall.

 - Clutter will cost money in the future.

 The spiders that lived in my basement are very upset.
 They now live in the garage thanks to a vacuum blitz, but some insects must be moved in the name of de-cluttering.

 I spoke with another person who de-cluttered, but they did so after their basement flooded.
 They had to throw out many treasures because they were ruined.
 My advice would be to de-clutter now.
 Don’t let mother nature or the forces of nature force you to do it.